All Episodes

 I just believe that under the normal process that a standard traditional politician would work and would try to get things done in Washington is not what we need.

-That Trump's gonna go in there and do what he wants regardless what the House and Senate say about it, and he's just gonna use the power of his personality to get it done, and if they disagree with him, he's gonna tell them to pound sand and do it anyway, because that's what we need right now.
+That Trump's going to go in there and do what he wants regardless what the House and Senate say about it, and he's just going to use the power of his personality to get it done.

-I mean, what what does all this mean to you as it manifests itself in real life?
+What does all this mean to you as it manifests itself in real life?

 That's what you're asking me to consider.

-Okay, well well, exactly.
+Okay, well, exactly.

 He does make deals.

-Start start start working towards making the U.S. great in the world in terms of having people respect us and treat us as if we're just another person sitting around the table at NATO.
+He could give them gains in the game, but he would get what we need: close the border, stop illegal immigration, start creating jobs, start working towards making the U.S. great in the world in terms of having people respect us instead of treat us as if we're just another person sitting around the table at NATO.

 Do you see him building the wall?